Jerry Mbakogu: Return to Padova

 On 8 January 2019, he returned to his first club Padova until the end of the 2018–19 season.
 He scored twice on his Padova debut on 20 January in a 3–0 defeat of Verona.

 Cosenza

 On 31 January 2021 he joined Serie B club Cosenza.

 Apollon Smyrnis

 On 19 February 2022, Mbakogu signed with Apollon Smyrnis in Greece.

-Gubbio
+Later years: minor leagues

 In the summer of 2022, Mbagoku joined Gubbio who compete in Serie C, Group B.

-Triestina

 On 31 January 2023, Mbagoku moved to Triestina, who were bottom of the table in Serie C.

+On 7 August 2023, Mbakogu signed a one-year contract with Legnago.
+After that, he moved down to Serie D, playing for minor teams such as United Riccione, Costa d'Amalfi and, since September 2025, Gela.

 International career

-With Mbakogu applying for Italian dual citizenship for the summer of 2018.
+Originally from Nigeria, Mbakogu applied for Italian citizenship for the summer of 2018.
 He declared he was still wanting to represent the country of his birth Nigeria at international level.

-He received Italian citizenship towards the end of April 2018, making his eligible for a European passport and if he was to change allegiance the Italy national side.
-As of September 2022, he has yet to receive a call-up to the Italian national side.
+He received Italian citizenship towards the end of April 2018, making him eligible for a European passport and, if he were to change allegiance, the Italy national side.